 Somewhat embarrassed, we found a quiet corner to try to figure out our next move.
 TGC has 36 holes, and 9 of those are a par 3 short course.
 Now, remember when we said we didn’t have much cash on us?
 We only had enough for one of us to play, and only enough for the short course.
 Menekse, being the most wonderful wife in the world, said that I should go ahead and play.
 It would take our last dollar, but at least “we” could say that we played golf at TGC.
 After some convincing, I agreed and laid out our last dollar for 9 holes and a small bucket of balls.
 After all, it’s all for the love of the game, right?!

 After hitting a few balls on the driving range, we made our way back to check in with the starter.
 While there, we saw the young man that helped us earlier.
 I asked if he would like to join us, and he happily agreed.
 So, we made our way to the first tee of the short course.

 We especially liked the 113-yard sixth hole, which plays uphill and over a ravine to a ‘Redan’ style green.
-The 108-yard ninth hole also crosses a small lake, where we just missed our birdie putt right, was another of our favourites.
+The 108-yard ninth hole also crosses a small lake, where we just missed our birdie putt right, which was another of our favorites.

 After finishing our round, and saying our goodbyes, we started to think about how to get to our next destination, a Lamigo Monkeys baseball game (and here you thought the day couldn’t get any better!!).
 The stadium was just a couple more train stations away, so all we needed to do was take a taxi back to the station and then take the train to the game.